KSP-RO/RealismOverhaul/GameData/ModuleRCSFX/Readme_MRCSFX.txt

 CHANGELOG
 v4.1
-* Fix bug with fuel consumption and thrust (thrusterPower wasn't being applied right)
+* Fixed bug in thrust calculation (was 2% what it should be...)
 * When in fullThrust mode, don't switch to full thrust unless thrust ratio already starts out at fullThrustMin (configurable).

 v4.0